-OK, for my erstwhile colleagues in New York City, the next time a student asks you why the Tweed Courthouse (still home to the New York City Department of Education, as far as I know), you might find useful this reading on Boss Tweed and its accompanying vocabulary-building and comprehension worksheet.
+OK, for my colleagues in New York City, the next time a student asks you why the Tweed Courthouse (still home to the New York City Department of Education, as far as I know) is so named, you might find useful this reading on Boss Tweed and its accompanying vocabulary-building and comprehension worksheet.
 William Marcy Tweed (“Boss”) incidentally, is buried under a relatively ostentatious stone in Green-wood Cemetery in Brooklyn.
 Tweed’s middle name suggests that he is a member of, or at least a scion of, the same Marcy family that gave us William L. Marcy.
 Chances are good that this is how Marcy Avenue in Brooklyn got its name.

 Perhaps making the connections in this lineage of people and place names would be a worthy endeavor for an inquisitive student?
 I’m just asking.